ApolloAuto/apollo/docs/specs/Guideline_sensor_Installation_apollo_2.5.md

         y: -0.235
         z: 1.256
 ```
-If angles are not zero, they need to be calibrated and represented in quarternion (see above stransformation->rotation).
+If angles are not zero, they need to be calibrated and represented in quaternion (see above stransformation->rotation).